christianealtayar/SOEN357/README.md

-###How to run
+# How to run
-install python first then run the following commands in the command line:
+Install Python first then run the following commands in the command line:
 - pip install Flask
 - python app.py or python3 app.py depending on python version installed